 Meningitis is the name given to any process that causes an inflammation of the outer lining of the brain — some viruses, medical conditions, and bacteria can lead to this ailment.
 Most discussions in the media refer only to one type of meningitis: that caused by a specific bacterium named Neisseria meningitidis.
 There is, in fact, a vaccine that protects against the five most common strains of this bacterium.
 In the United States, meningitis infections from this bacterium are rare and occur mainly in infants and young children.
 While diseases such as Hepatitis B are much more prevalent, meningitis infections and deaths do occur in some young adults and college students each year.

 Those who contract meningitis, or have some of the following symptoms, need medical attention as soon as possible because treatment with antibiotics is most effective during the early stages of the disease.
 The signs of meningococcal meningitis, which can resemble flu symptoms, include:

 - Drowsiness, and/or

 Among college-aged adults in this country studies confirm that meningococcal meningitis is in fact a rare event.
 However, of those few individuals who do get the infection, there's an increased risk associated with those who live in residence halls.
-The Centers for Disease Control (CDC) recommends that college freshmen living in dormitories be immunized to reduce disease risk.
+The Centers for Disease Control (CDC) recommends that first year college students living in dormitories be immunized to reduce disease risk.
 As with all medications and vaccines, there is the potential for adverse side effects, which can include slight pain and swelling at the injection site and a mild fever.
 Severe, life-threatening reactions are extremely rare.